d-tatianin/BLogger/README.md

 -   `DisableTag()` -> Disables tags before the message.
 -   `Flush()` -> Flushes the logger.
 ---
-### There is a total of 5 available logging levels that reside inside the unscoped level_enum inside the level namespace
+### There is a total of 6 available logging levels that reside inside the unscoped level_enum inside the level namespace
 -   `trace`
 -   `debug`
 -   `info`
 -   `warn`
 -   `error`
+-   `crit`